 The airport is open 24 hours.
 The TSA security checkpoint is open 4:00AM – 8:00PM.

-Keep in mind that airline check-in and baggage drop hours vary according the flight schedule.
+Keep in mind that airline check-in and baggage drop hours vary according to the flight schedule.
 Check these hours with your airline.
 If you are in the public area of the terminal (landside) you will not be able to get through to the secure area of the terminal (airside) until the morning.

 As of November 2018, Des Moines airport is served by the following airlines: Allegiant • American Airlines • Delta • Frontier • Southwest • United Airlines.